 It encompasses Cloudbreak mine and Christmas Creek mine.

-The total Chichester Hub produces 90 million tonnes per annum (mpta) of iron ore plus an additional five mtpa from a joint venture with BC Iron.
+The total Chichester Hub produces 90 million tonnes per annum (mpta) of iron ore plus an additional six mtpa from a joint venture with BC Iron.

 Cloudbreak was Fortescue’s first mine site.
 Its first shipment of iron ore was sent in May 2008.
 It currently processes 40 million tonnes per annum (mtpa).

 The horizontal nature of the iron ore deposits at Cloudbreak required an innovative mining approach to that traditionally used at other mines to extract vertical deposits of ore.

 At Cloudbreak, the overburden is removed using conventional blast, truck and shovel methods.
 Specially designed surface miners cut and load the ore into trucks for transport to the run of mine stockpiles, which is where the ore is blended to customers’ requirements.